Postgraduate taught

 Course Aims

-This course aims to provide an introduction to wind engineering, and associated measurement techniques; introduce basic concepts of wind turbine aerodynamics and wind turbine placement; facilitate an understanding of the main flow features which produce static and dynamic wind loads on buildings and structures; provide an appreciation of typical forms of aeroelastic phenomena which affect buildings and structures.
+This course aims to provide an introduction to wind engineering, and associated measurement techniques; introduce basic concepts of wind turbine aerodynamics and wind turbine placement; facilitate an understanding of the main flow features which produce static and dynamic wind loads on buildings and structures; provide an appreciation of typical forms of aeroelastic phenomena which affect buildings and structures; provide the experience of working on a project in an interdisciplinary group environment and evaluating the work of others.
 More broadly, it aims to increase students' awareness of wider applications of aerodynamics in engineering.

 Intended Learning Outcomes of Course